LisiLisenok/streamer/README.md

 ####external streamlines
 external streamlines are registered within streamer using <code>streame.registerStreamline()</code> function.
 Streamlines have to satisfy <code>IStreamline</code> or <code>IStreamlineDeclaration</code> interfaces.
 Each streamline contained in particular module has it own unique id.
-ID has to be greater 0 and less 256.
+ID has to be greater than 0 and less than 256.
 Streamline id has to be specified at registration using <code>streamer.registerStreamline()</code> function.

 Example: